Capacity Building Program: The Flying Eagle

 Proposed activities must advance effective organizational governance and management.
 They can also aim at professional development in the field of arts administration.
 Projects must demonstrate clear potential impact for the applicant organizations and/or individual.

-If one of these dates falls on a weekend or a statutory holiday, the deadline moves to the next business day.
+If this date falls on a weekend or a statutory holiday, the deadline moves to the next business day.

 You may apply for a maximum of $4,000.
 You may not be awarded the full amount that you request.